Teenage surfer killed by shark, 2nd in Australia in a week

-SYDNEY (AP) — A 17-year-old surfer died Saturday when he was mauled by a shark, the second fatal attack in a week and at least the fifth in Australia this year.
+SYDNEY (AP) — A 15-year-old surfer died Saturday when he was mauled by a shark, the second fatal attack in a week in Australia and already at least the fifth this year.

 Several surfers came to the aid of the boy and helped him to shore for medical attention.
 Despite CPR efforts to revive him, he died at the scene.